01 of 07

 For Great Classic Shows in the City of Light

 Ah, the traditional Paris cabaret.
 A show that has little to do with contemporary Parisian culture and everything to do with nostalgia, a good heaping of kitschy fun and a love for longstanding erotic codes.
 You won't, admittedly, find many Parisians lined up to catch a show at one of these places.
 But if you're hankering for French cancans, Vegas-style glitz and lots of skin, these top traditional Paris cabarets will provide delicious cliches up to your elbows-- for a hefty price, of course.
-There are plenty of more subdued, serious or arty cabaret-theatres in Paris, too, but we're focusing on the classics here.
-Click through for the most legendary among these.Continue to 2 of 7 below.
+There are plenty of more subdued, serious or arty cabaret-theatres in Paris, too, but the following are all cabaret classics.Continue to 2 of 7 below.

 02 of 07